cassydm/rockies_moneyball_part-deux/README.md

 To replicate or extend this analysis:

-1. **Setup:** Install Python, Jupyter Notebook, and necessary libraries (including Pandas, requests, pybaseball, nump, gradio and LangChain and it's various components).
+1. **Setup:** Install Python, Jupyter Notebook, and necessary libraries (including Pandas, requests, pybaseball, nump, gradio, tensorflow, sklearn, and LangChain and all various components).
 2. **Data:** Ensure access to relevant baseball reference csv files.
 The pitchers_df dataframe was leveraged from the five (5) Colorado starting pitchers data frames , which was the foundation for all the models.
+Example test data can be found in the project 3 data folder under model_testing_data and model_testing_data2.
+These csv files can be uploaded into the gradio app in the NN_Model_testing file to be analyzed for predictions.
 4. **Code:** Refer to the provided Python scripts or notebooks for implementation details.
 5. **Execution:** Run the code to analyze and visualize results.

 ## Conclusion

+The model achieved 84% accuracy, which is an ideal starting point for future use.
+There are opportunities for the model and test data to be revised for easier use and implementation.
+There are a number of things that can be done to improve the quality of the model, such as changing home/away teams from encoded values to a simpler boolean of rockies_home_true for instance.
+Additionally, the model can be implemented in future app developments to work more like a chatbot as originally intended, however the team does not have the resources at present to make this a reality.

+### Overall, our team has gone through extensive projects to analyze the Colorado Rockies and their statistics as baseball is such a stat-centered sport.
+There are many opportunities for teams to implement AI into their decision making and analysis, and we are excited and proud of all of our hard work in data engneering.